stilvoid/git-get/README.md

 ### Options

 - `--print-path` - Print the full path where the repository would be cloned and exit without cloning
+- `--location <dir>` - Override the base directory for this clone only
 - `-h, --help` - Show help message and exit

 ## Examples